fractalwrench/data-structures-and-algorithms/README.md

 # Data structures and algorithms

-A variety of data structures and common algorithms implemented in Kotlin/Java.
+A variety of data structures and common algorithms implemented in Java.